-Though the implementation of the solar minigrid project has numerous benefits for most of the local communities, the construction of the solar minigrid facility will occupy some amount of land not more than 0.5 hectares per site.
+Though the implementation of the irrigation project has numerous benefits for most of the local communities, the construction of the solar panel will occupy some amount of land not more than 1 hectare per site.
 Hence, land take will result in permanent loss of agricultural and grazing lands, though small.
-However, the area needed for solar is small and results in minimal economic displacement for farmers.
-In the project area at Lelicho, a public consultation was conducted, and the community agreed to hand over land for solar panel installation if compensation payment is made as per the provisions of the law (proclamation no. 1161/2019).
+However, the area needed for solar is so small and there is chance to construct at communal land.
+Therefore, it does not result in economic displacement for farmers.

+Public consultation was conducted, and the communities agreed to hand over land for solar panel installation if compensation payment is made as per the provisions of the law (proclamation no. 1161/2019).